Chart Color Schemes

 Employment

-As of September 2025, 1,631 residents are employed, with an unemployment rate of 0.7% below Greater Sydney's rate of 4.2%.
-Workforce participation in Galston is 62.0%, compared to Greater Sydney's 70.0%.
-According to Census responses, 42.2% of residents work from home.
+Workforce participation in Galston lags at 60.9% compared to Greater Sydney's 70.2%.
+A high 42.2% of residents work from home, potentially influenced by Covid-19 lockdowns.
 Key industries include construction, health care & social assistance, and education & training.
+Construction employment is particularly high, at 1.9 times the regional average.

-Construction employment levels are at 1.9 times the regional average, while finance & insurance has limited presence with 3.4% employment compared to 7.3% regionally.
-The area offers limited local employment opportunities, as indicated by Census data comparing working population to resident population.
-Over a 12-month period ending in May-25, labour force increased by 0.7%, but employment declined by 0.4%, raising the unemployment rate by 1.0 percentage points.
-In contrast, Greater Sydney saw employment grow by 2.1% and labour force expand by 2.4%, with a smaller increase in unemployment of 0.2 percentage points.
-National employment forecasts from May-25 estimate national growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Galston's industry mix suggests local employment should increase by 6.7% over five years and 13.6% over ten years, though these are simple extrapolations for illustrative purposes only.
+Finance & insurance has limited presence with only 3.4% employment compared to the regional 7.3%.
+The area may offer limited local employment opportunities as indicated by Census data.
+Between December 2024 and November 2025, Galston's labour force decreased by 0.2%, while employment declined by 1.7%, causing unemployment to rise by 1.4 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.2% and labour force expansion of 2.3%.
+Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Galston's industry mix suggests local employment should increase by 6.7% over five years and 13.6% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment